IVF Pregnancy vs. Natural Pregnancy

 Before Pregnancy

-Of course, some issues might concern patients about IVF pregnancy.
-Still, when we take a closer look over the details, we see that there is no reason to be concerned for patients about IVF, but there are also some benefits of IVF pregnancy at some points.
+Despite some issues that might concern patients about IVF pregnancy, when we take a closer look at the details, we see that there is no reason to be worried about IVF.
 One of the great facts distinguishing the IVF pregnancy is choosing the best quality egg or sperm; the patients may have the best quality embryo at the end, which they won’t experience in a natural pregnancy.

 With IVF pregnancy, they can also determine the embryo’s gender during the transfer and before preimplantation.
 There is a program called preimplantation gender diagnosis (PGD) that helps diagnose genetic disorders in IVF pregnancy.
 During this program, gender determination will also occur by counting the chromosomes.